Floorp-Projects/Floorp/devtools/docs/contributor/tools/storage.md

 - The specific actors for each storage type are spawned by watchers instead.
 - The reference to a global `Storage` actor that each actor has now points to a mock instead.
 - Some watchers require to be run in the parent process, while others can be run in the content process.
-  - Parent process: Cookies, IndexedDB, Web Extension[^web-extension-not-implemented].
+  - Parent process: Cookies, IndexedDB, Web Extension.
   - Content process: LocalStorage, SessionStorage, Cache.

-[^web-extension-not-implemented]: Web Extension has not yet been implemented in this new architecture.

 ## Flow